Organization

 Presidential Council) and transversal (they provide services to all units).

 e) Transparency and openness: The University intends to enable any director, professor, administrator or student to resort to the Faculty Council, Institute or School or the Presidency, to raise issues that affect him or her personally or have to do with normal university operations.
 In addition to informal conversations that take place without notice, the President provides instances of meeting and dialogue with the academic and administrative units.
-This easy access to authorities helps the existence of a single campus, cafeterias and common coffee shops for students, professors and administrators.
+This easy access to authorities is facilitated by the existence of a single campus, cafeterias and common coffee shops for students, professors and administrators.

 Current Bylaws – Check here (Spanish version only)